Sahil-01-crypto/mineops-dashboard/README.md

 ### Mining Operations Intelligence Dashboard

-MineOps is a web-based mining operations analytics platform that transforms operational data from Excel/CSV files into an interactive dashboard for monitoring production, stock, efficiency, and operational performance.
+MineOps is a web-based mining operations analytics platform that transforms structured operational data from Excel/CSV files into an interactive dashboard for monitoring production, stock, efficiency, and operational performance.

-The application allows users to upload operational data once and automatically analyzes the dataset across multiple sections including Dashboard, Production, Stock, and Analytics.
+The application allows users to upload operational data once and automatically analyzes the dataset across multiple sections including **Dashboard, Production, Stock, and Analytics**.

+The current version is designed around a **30-day operational dataset** and distinguishes between **Fine Ore, Lump Ore, and Overall Production/Stock** to provide a more detailed view of mining operations.

 ---